hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 someVariable = \{\{10 + 10}}
 ```

-This will cancel the expression, and instead just be the value.
+This will not evaluate the expression, and instead just assign the raw value you wrote verbatim.
 All of the `\` that were used to escape will be removed from the value as well.
-So `\{{hello world}}` will turn into this: `{{hello world}}` without trying to parse it as an expression.
+So `\{{hello world}}` will turn into `{{hello world}}`, without trying to parse it as an expression.

-### Escaping escapes
+### Escaping Escapes

 Since 0.6.4, you can escape any `\` that would have been used to escape other characters.

-For example:
-If you want to have a `\` before a real expression
+For example, if you want to have a `\` before a real expression:

 ```ini
 someVariable = \\{{VAR1 + 10}}
 ```

-If you want to have an `\` before any of the escapable characters
+If you want to have an `\` before any of the escapable characters:

 ```ini
 someOtherVariable = \\{ hello \\}
 ```

 ### Conditionals

 Since 0.6.4, you can add conditionals to your configs.
 You can make blocks conditional by using the `# hyprlang if` directive.

 Some examples: